Macedonian Ruins

 Jesus told the disciples, and specifically Peter that, “I will build My [ekklesia]; and the gates of Hades will not overpower it.

-We get the fuller meaning of what the Greek word ‘ekklesia’ means in Acts19.
-Here we are give an illustration of the meaning when the Ephesians were “filled with the confusion, and they rushed with one accord into the theatre, dragging along Gaius and Aristarchus, Paul’s traveling companions from Macedonia.
+We get the fuller meaning of what the Greek word ‘ekklesia’ means in Acts 19.
+Here we are given an illustration of the meaning when the Ephesians were “filled with the confusion, and they rushed with one accord into the theatre, dragging along Gaius and Aristarchus, Paul’s traveling companions from Macedonia.
 And when Paul wanted to go into the [ekklesia], the disciples would not let him.” (ekklesia is the Greek word where inserted in both accounts.
 Read my article The Mysterious Word Church)

-From this account we learn that an Ekklesia is a body of people assembled for the purpose of governing.
+From this account, we learn that an Ekklesia is a body of people assembled to govern.
 We, the body of Christ are His governors in the affairs of this planet.

 Ideally, in democracies, secular governments are comprised of people who promised to work for us if we elected them into office.
 We employ them to work for us.
 They submit to us.
 We don’t ask them to do this or that, we order them.
 How did we come to the place of obeying our (public) servants?

-Today, governments are (s)elected by corporations and luciferian globalists.
-These globalists select people who they can control because they are morally or ethically compromised—puppets.
-Once in position, these governments act in the interests of those who placed them in office, i.e granting them control, profit, money, collected from the labour of the people.
+Today, governments are (s)elected by corporations and Luciferian globalists.
+These globalists select people whom they can control because they are morally or ethically compromised—puppets.
+Once in position, these governments act in the interests of those who placed them in office, i.e. granting them control, profit, and money collected from the people's labour.
 Those in these governments are pathological liars.
 Everything they posit is designed to defraud the people and benefit their interests.

-Until we, the people, realize that most everything coming from secular government, their agencies, and licenced organizations is a lie we cannot be free.
+Until we, the people, realize that almost everything coming from the secular government, their agencies, and licenced organizations is a lie, we cannot be free.

 Behold, I will cause those of the synagogue of Satan, who say that they are Jews and are not, but lie—I will make them come and bow down at your feet, and make them know that I have loved you.
 Revelation 3:9